sumehta/question-generation/README.md

 `cd QuestionGeneration`

-Start two servers to speed up the script, Stanford Parser server and the SST servers in two separate terminals.
+2. [Optinal] Start two servers to speed up the script, Stanford Parser server and the SST servers in two separate terminals.

 `bash runStanfordParserServer.sh`

 `bash runSSTServer.sh`

-Finally, to get a list of questions for a statement, execute this command
+3. Finally, to get a list of questions for a statement, execute this command

 `python question.py -s 'Handheld devices find ways to bolster U.S. homeland defense and response'`